-- prevent and end homelessness including: (1) the HUD funded Permanent Supportive Housing Program, and (2) the County funded Rent Supplemental Program which provides a subsidy for eligible households in multifamily buildings. - Provide ongoing case management and supportive resources including furnishings, transportation, medication assistance, child care and other critical needs to allow program participants to stabilize, live independently, and move toward self-sufficiency. - Continue collaboration with the Department of Health & Human Services ("DHHS") under the Initiative Housing First to eliminate homelessness in the County by: (1) administering County grants providing emergency financial assistance to HOC residents for rent delinquencies and/or utility disconnections, (2) providing service coordination and ongoing case management to homeless households placed in housing to ensure retention of housing, and (3) providing Housing Location services to search out and locate landlords and vacant units where homeless households can be placed. - Provide shallow rental assistance to approximately 300 households with incomes between 20-40% of Area Median Income.
+- Provide ongoing case management and supportive resources including furnishings, transportation, medication assistance, child care and other critical needs to allow program participants to stabilize, live independently, and move toward self-sufficiency. - Continue collaboration with the Department of Health & Human Services ("DHHS") under the Housing First Initiative eliminate to homelessness the in County by: (1) administering County grants providing emergency financial assistance to HOC residents for rent delinguencies and/or utility disconnections, (2) providing service coordination and ongoing case management to homeless households placed in housing to ensure retention of housing, and (3) providing Housing Location services to search out and locate landlords and vacant units where homeless households can be placed. - Provide shallow rental assistance to approximately 300 households with incomes between 20-40% of Area Median Income.
 This program will help prevent homelessness of very economically vulnerable individuals and families.